zkniebel/SitecoreUML/Documentation/chapter1.md

 * Help Fields in Sitecore Updated with Documentation field from StarUML

 * Support for Sitecore IDs/updating existing architectures/diagrams

-* Adds support for setting the default field section name in preferences, leaving the one in the Sitecore configuration to be a required backup value

 * JSON Tools and Extensibility Documentation